 \section{Matrix computations}

 We translate several of our definitions and results derived thus far to a slightly different perspective.
-While there are no new results given in this section, phrasing our results in terms of matrices (which act on function values at the design points) will both help draw clearer connections to results in previous papers \citep{tibshirani2014adaptive,wang2014falling}, and will be notationally convenient for some subsequent parts of the paper.
+While there will be no new results established in this section, phrasing our results in terms of matrices (which act on function values at the design points) will help draw clearer connections to results in previous papers \citep{tibshirani2014adaptive,wang2014falling}, and will be notationally convenient for some subsequent parts of the paper.
 We remind the reader that we use ``blackboard'' fonts for matrices (as in $\A,\B$, etc.), in order to easily distinguish them from operators that act on functions.